This course is open for applications.

 BA(Hons) Fashion Communication is a creative interdisciplinary course based at Arnolfini, one of Europe's leading centres for the contemporary arts.

-Our staff are industry experts and have strong relationships with the fashion industry so you will benefit from regular input from fashion professionals.
+Our staff are industry experts and have strong relationships with the fashion industry so you'll benefit from regular input from fashion professionals.

 Study and apply branding, market analysis and PR to your creative work and investigate the use of digital marketing strategies, future trends and technology's role in fashion.

-Apply new ideas through project development, which can include online marketing campaigns, web development, promotional films or publications.
+Apply new ideas through project development, which can include online marketing campaigns, promotional films or publications.
 Demonstrate your creativity and fashion knowledge through an extended independent design project.

-Go on visits to factories and sector events where you'll see the fashion industry in action.
-Gain valuable experience through professional practice and internships and graduate ready to take your place in the fashion industry.
+Go on visits to workplaces and sector events where you'll see the fashion industry in action.
+Gain valuable experience through professional practice and internships.

 City Campus is a creative powerhouse that spans the city of Bristol and is made up of Bower Ashton, Spike Island, Arnolfini and Watershed.

-Choose from a variety of professions across the fashion industry.
-Potential careers include photographer, stylist, trend forecaster, fashion editor, web-developer, online marketing, online visual merchandiser and events manager.
+Potential careers include photographer, stylist, trend forecaster, fashion editor, brand manager, online marketeer, online visual merchandiser and events manager.

 Watch: The learning and teaching experience